 But there was a downside to the whole game.
 Of the sixty teams, only three found the solution, usually after forty-five minutes and two flip-charts full of letters and numbers.
 This is why I decided to cut the number of buttons and signals down to three each, making it easier.
 Some tests revealed that more than half the players were now able to solve it in about ten minutes.
 That is when I decided to translate it into a beautiful little computer game.
 You can find it here and on the bottom of the Palladio.net homepage.

 So why was von Foerster wrong?
 At the moment, I can only offer some guesses.
 First, there is a graduation of difficulty.
 There are some more devilish ways I could set the machine, and yes, they would be impossible to solve.
 But I see something else at the core of it.
-If you were to create a theory of the machine, and then exclude it one after the other, you would be choosing a very systematic, linear, computational way, but it would be the hard way.
+If you were to create a theory of the machine, form a number of assumptions, and then exclude them one after the other, you would be choosing a very systematic, linear, computational way, but it would be the hard way.
 By comparison, the teams that solve the puzzle create a large number of data and are able to sustain very incomplete, sometimes contradictory assumptions about it for a long time, searching for more fragments of insight, before at some point more and more fall into place.
 It is like solving a 1000 piece puzzle.
 If you search for the bottom left corner piece and then for those that come next to it, you go about the task very systematically, but it will take ages.
 What most people do, however, is group colours, and maybe connect fragments of a few pieces each, undisturbed by the fact that for the moment there could be several places where this collection of pieces could fit in the final picture.
 It is a very non-linear, approximative approach to problem solving.